Frequently Asked Questions

 Since the region is growing so quickly, will there be water shortages before Bois d’Arc Lake is expected to begin delivering water in 2022?

 If the NTMWD service area experiences a multi-year drought that extends into 2020, it may be challenging to meet the region’s water needs.
 To avoid emergency drought response measures, NTMWD is considering various methods to avoid a potential dry-year shortage until Bois d’Arc Lake begins providing water.
-The Trinity River Main Stem Pump Station, scheduled to be online in 2019, will help address some of the short-term gap in supplies.
+The Trinity River Main Stem Pump Station will help address some of the short-term gap in supplies.

 When will reservoir construction be completed, and the lake be open for recreation?